SteveWinward/GoogleSheetsWrapper/README.md

 sheetHelper.Init(settings.JsonCredential);

-// Get all rows from the sheet starting with the 1st row, between the 1st and 8th columns
-// Leaving the last row blank tells Google Sheets to return all rows from the Sheet var allRows = sheetHelper.GetRows("TabName", 1, 1, 8);

-// Create a Repository for the TestRecord class var repository = new TestRepository(sheetHelper);
+// Create a Repository for the TestRecord class var repoConfig = new BaseRepositoryConfiguration()
+{
+    // Does the table have a header row?
+    HasHeaderRow = true,
+    // Are there any blank rows before the header row starts?
+    HeaderRowOffset = 0,
+    // Are there any blank rows before the first row in the data table starts?
+    DataTableRowOffset = 0,
+};

+var repository = new TestRepository(sheetHelper, repoConfig);

 // Validate that the header names match the expected format defined with the SheetFieldAttribute values var result = repository.ValidateSchema();